centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 These settings are now part of TLD Import & Pricing Sync Feature of WHMCS v7.10.
 Prices / durations can be found there.

 *Releases < WHMCS 7.10:*
 You can find the duration of the redemption period on our wiki for each TLD.
-For example, https://wiki.hexonet.net/wiki/COM see 'Deletion Restorable Period'.
-Pricing can be found in the [control panel](https://account.hexonet.net).
+For example, check 'Deletion Restorable Period' [here](//wiki.hexonet.net/wiki/COM).
+Pricing can be found in the [control panel](//account.hexonet.net).
 Navigate under your account > BILLING > Prices & costs > Domains > see 'Restore' column for pricing.

 ### 3. Do you provide these: ID Protection, DNS Management, and Email Forwarding? and their Fees?